Quora User Expresses Annoyance At Dogs Suddenly Coming Up To Them, Asks Pet Owners Why They Do This

 Most people who posted on the thread understood where the OP is coming from.

-if you’re in public I agree, the dog should be leashed and controlled.
-I love dogs and wouldn’t mind but not everyone is comfortable with dogs.
+If you’re in public, I agree, the dog should be leashed and controlled.
+I love dogs and wouldn’t mind, but not everyone is comfortable with dogs.

-if you’re at someones house then you should expect it or not go over or talk to them before hand.
-I would tell you to not come over but I have locked my pups up before when my family came over because my nieces were terrified of my HUGE dogs.
+If you’re at someone's house, then you should expect it or not go over, or talk to them beforehand.
+I would tell you not to come over, but I have locked my pups up before when my family came over because my nieces were terrified of my HUGE dogs.

 A user is clearly annoyed at owners who can't control their dogs.